vuex-orm/vuex-orm/docs/guide/data/inserting-and-updating.md

 ## Insert or Update

-The ` insertOrUpdate` method will insert new data if the data doesn't exist in the store, and update data if it does.
+The `insertOrUpdate` method will insert new data if any records do not exist in the store, and update the data of records that do exist.

 ```js
 // Initial State.